-THE EXPERIENCE OF MENSTRUATION RELATED OUESTIONNAIRE
+THE EXPERIENCE OF MENSTRUATION RELATED QUESTIONNAIRE

 The Experience of Menstruation questions was developed by the researcher based on literature reviewed.
-It consists duration of menstruation, feel during menstruation, foul odor during menstruation;

-menstruation is a secret issue, and experienced menstrual pain.
+It consists of duration of menstruation, feel during menstruation, foul odor during menstruation; menstruation is a secret issue, and experienced menstrual pain.

-Adolescent Knowledge of Menstruation Regarding Ouestionnaire
+Adolescent Knowledge of Menstruation Related Questionnaire

-knowledge Adolescent questions developed by the researcher through the literature reviewed.
-An 18-item Self structured Questionnaire was modified by the research guide from NIANER faculty and expert personnel of Korea to measure adolescents' knowledge regarding menstruation.
+Adolescent knowledge questions were developed by the researcher through the literature reviewed.
+It consists of 18-item Self structured Questionnaire was modified by the research guide from NIANER faculty and expert personnel of Korea to measure adolescents' knowledge related menstruation Questionnaire.
 Kknowledge score was measured by dichotomous type of question 13 items of positive and 5 items are negative question "right or wrong" answer for each question based on their knowledge.
 One score was given for each right answer and 0 (zero) was given for each wrong answer.
-A total score of adolescent knowledge on menstruation regarding questionnaire was 18, rating score from 0-18.
+A total score of adolescent knowledge on menstruation related questionnaire was 18, rating score from 0-18.

-Adolescent Hygiene Practice of Menstruation Regarding Questionnaire
+Adolescent Hygiene Practice of Menstruation Related Questionnaire

 This questionnaire consisted of 18 items were modified by the research guide from NIANER faculty and expert personnel of Korea to measure adolescents hygiene practice of menstruation.
-Hygiene practice regarding menstruation using a 4-point Likert lype scale, ranged from 1 to 4, and 4 =Always, 3=Sometimes, and 2 = Very Few, 1= Not at all and total score was 72.
+Hygiene practice related menstruation using a 4-point Likert lype scale, ranged from 1 to 4, and 4 =Always, 3=Sometimes, and 2 = Very Few, 1= Not at all and total score was 72 respectively.